-Celebrating Feedback in Concluding Our Learning Journey!
+Celebrating Feedback in Furthering Our Learning Journey!

 Years ago, I read a quote, authored by Ken Blanchard, a devout Christian, author, speaker and respected management consultant – “feedback is the breakfast of championship.”
 Being the humble man who Blanchard is, he attributes the quote to Rick Tate, who first explained the phrase in relation to the world of sports.
 Can you imagine training for the Olympics with no one telling you how fast you ran or how high you jumped?
 This would not represent podium thinking.
 A key element contributing to our success as a district is that we seek feedback regarding what is important to our school community, including parents, staff, and students.